buraktanriverdi/waterbase-alpha/README.md

 ## License

 This project is licensed under the MIT License.
-For more information, check the [LICENSE](link-to-license-file) file.

-## Contributing

-If you'd like to contribute, please take a look at our [CONTRIBUTING](link-to-contributing-guide) guide.
-We welcome your contributions!

----

-If you have any questions or feedback regarding the project, please [contact us](mailto:example@example.com).
-Thank you!